Skip to content

 print(result)

-Modifying the Parameters for Jobs in a Pre-Made Flow
+Modifying Jobs in a Pre-Made Flow

-To modify the default parameters of a subset of jobs in a pre-made workflow, you can pass a dictionary of parameters to the job_params keyword argument of the workflow function.
-For example, to tighten the force tolerance of the relax_job step in the aforementioned recipe, you can do the following:
+To modify the default parameters of a subset of jobs in a pre-made workflow, you can pass a dictionary of parameters to the job_params keyword argument of the workflow function (note: the name and @job definition for each step in the pre-made workflow is specified in the flow's docstring).
+The example below modifies sets opt_params={"fmax": 1e-4} for the relax_job called within bulk_to_slabs_flow:

-bulk_to_slabs_flow(atoms, job_params={"relax_job": {"opt_params": {"fmax": 1e-4}}})
+atoms, job_params={"relax_job": {"opt_params": {"fmax": 1e-4}}}

-bulk_to_slabs_flow(atoms, job_params={"all": {"asap_cutoff": True}})
+result = bulk_to_slabs_flow(atoms, job_params={"all": {"asap_cutoff": True}})

 Concluding Comments